How does the application and selection process work?

 Are there art supply stores nearby?

 There are no art supply stores in the village.
 The nearest town, Ierapetra, has a print and stationary store, with a small cache of elementary art supplies.
 Artists are encouraged to bring supplies with them.
+It is very difficult to mail supplies to Greece, so please plan to pack what you will be using.
 The Mudhouse has easels, tables, chairs, drawing boards, newsprint, lightweight drawing paper, a collection of pencils, pens and charcoal, odorless turpentine, jars, rags and palette paper.
 Printmaking supplies will be provided for printmaking workshops.

 Can my residency fee be refunded if I have to cancel?

-The deposit to secure a spot (half the total Residency fee) will be refunded at 75% if the artist cancels before January 15 and at 50% if the artist cancels before April 15.
-The Residency fee will not be refunded after submission of the remainder on May 1.
-Artists who do not cancel before April 15, and do not submit the remainder of the fee by May 1, forfeit their deposit and their spot in the Residency.
+The deposit to secure a spot (35% of the residency fee) will be refunded at 75% if the artist cancels before January 15 and at 50% if the artist cancels before April 30.
+The Residency fee will not be refunded after submission of the remainder on May 15.
+Artists who do not cancel before April 30, and do not submit the remainder of the fee by May 15, forfeit their deposit and their spot in the Residency.

 Are spouses/significant others/children/pets allowed?